KealJones/reactor/README.md

 Reactor is a statically-typed Dart library for building user interfaces.
 Reactor wraps ReactJS.

+> Please Note: This package is in early stages of development and will change frequently while in major version 0

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-* Dart 2.4 or higher
+* Dart 2.7.1 or higher

 ### Running the example